nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/Utils.md

 separately by files on disk in order to share them with other locales that have the same sublocales.
-The sublocales are given in the order that they should be loaded, which is least specific to most specific.<p>
+The sublocales are given in the order that they should be loaded, which is least specific to most specific.

-For example, the locale "en-US" would have the sublocales "root", "en", "und-US", and "en-US".<p>
+For example, the locale "en-US" would have the sublocales "root", "en", "und-US", and "en-US".

 <h4>Variations</h4>

-With only language and region specified, the following sequence of sublocales will be generated:<p>
+With only language and region specified, the following sequence of sublocales will be generated:

 <pre>
 root